tatmanblue/ironbar/README.md

 The remaining nodes will be responsible for blockchain management:  creating new chains, validating , and distributed storage of chains (distributed block chain ledger).

-When a new block is created, the bootnode will randomly assign creation to 3+ nodes and randomly assign validation to one or more nodes.
+When a new block is created, the bootnode will randomly assign creation to some nodes and randomly assign validation to some nodes.

 When there is only 1 node, the bootnode handles it all and there is no distributed block chain ledger.

-### Gateway
-For now, Gateway app is the web interface (web pages and restful API) to consuming Iron Bar.

-We would like to move the webapi into the bootnode if we can figure it out.
+### Consuming Iron Bar services

+This is to be worked out, if the project is to cointue.

+1. gRPC clients should be able to interact with iron bar directly.
+2. A separate webapp with both UI and RESTful api that will also allow for consuming iron bar services.

 ### Credentials
 The credentials project is an injectable service used by `nodes` to provide revokable credential services to `Iron Bar`.